• Home

 • Upon receipt of the payment, they receive a letter of acceptance.
 The letter of acceptance also serves as a basis for visa applications.

 • Application forms must be sent via e-mail: This email address is being protected from spambots.
-You need JavaScript enabled to view it. or a postal address:
+You need JavaScript enabled to view it. or to the postal address below:

 Filozofická fakulta - LŠSS